 Several implementers expressed concern about continued delays if the T2WG did not create a general questionnaire that could be implemented immediately.

-The T2WG proposal includes the set of questions—three each to assess equipment viability and program influence—that could make up the questionnaire for the very low, low, and medium thresholds.Table 5 on page 43.
+The T2WG proposal includes the set of questions—three each to assess equipment viability and program influence—that could make up the questionnaire for the very low, low, and medium thresholds.
+See the proposed questionnaire and scoring structure in Table 5 on page 43.

+Proposed Questions on Program Influence

-The T2WG proposal for the very low, low, and medium tier levels is to assess program influence using three questions
+The T2WG proposal for the very low, low, and medium tier levels is to assess program influence using the following three questions:

+Agree or disagree: I was planning this space renovation or equipment upgrade prior to contact with the program.

+Agree or disagree: The potential availability of financial assistance presented meets our company’s criteria to implement this project.

+Agree or disagree: The technical information and services provided by the PA team are essential for my decision to approve this project.